How to create a success in a crowded market with Belen Caeiro (Babbel)

 The 2nd attempt - a challenging product proposition

-For the second time around, the team took in a much leaner product development approach involving third-party integration for everything possible to focus on their expertise in the content catalog and the learning journey.
-But ultimately, the product proposition they chose - private one-on-one tutoring - promised a much smaller market, making it challenging to create a critical mass of users that could help them move into the next step.
+For the second attempt, the team adopted a leaner product development approach, relying on third-party integration for everything possible.
+But the product proposition they chose - private one-on-one tutoring - turned out to be too niche, making it difficult for them to create a critical mass of users necessary to move to the next step.

 The 3rd attempt - the perseverance finally pays off

-Babbel pivoted the product proposition to group classes, which are cheaper for the consumers and have better unit economics for the brand.
-They were also much prepared for integrating out-of-the-shelf solutions for the video, scheduling, and the management of freelancers.
-With this solid system in place, the brand could focus on offering an outstanding classroom experience, which brought Babbel to where they are today.
+The team persevered, pivoting their product proposition to group classes, which turned out to be more cost-effective for consumers and had better unit economics for the brand.
+They also integrated out-of-the-shelf solutions for video, scheduling, and management of freelancers, which allowed them to focus on providing an exceptional classroom experience.
+And this is what ultimately brought Babbel Live to where they are today.

 What's Their Secret?